Table of Contents

-It is said that, in business, as in life, we do not get what we deserve.
-We get what we negotiate for.
+It is said that in business, as in life, we do not get what we deserve, but get what we negotiate for.

-This is as true for Data Scientists as it is for everyone else and, along with five other factors that we will discuss below, it will positively influence your Data Scientist salary.
+This is as true for Data Scientists as it is for everyone else, and along with five other factors that we will discuss below, it will positively influence your Data Scientist salary.
 Without further ado, here are six factors that will help you optimize your Data Scientist salary.

 All industries need (or will soon need) Data Scientists and other analytical talents.
-Data is generated by the terabytes everywhere, and all organizations, big and small, could benefit significantly from having a Data Scientist on staff.
+Data is generated by terabytes everywhere, and all organizations, big and small, could benefit significantly from having a Data Scientist on staff.
 Indeed, Data Scientists are being recruited with ever-increasing frequency in every industry, in both the private and public sectors.
-While every industry has its pros and cons, the pay for Data Scientists is substantially higher in the following industries, per the most recent O’Reilly Data Science Salary Survey:
+While every industry has its pros and cons, the pay for Data Scientists is substantially higher in the following industries, per the most recent O’Reilly Data Science Salary Survey.

 Search and Social Networking

 Yep, you guessed it!
 The companies whose websites you spend the most time on are also the ones who have the most data and the biggest need for Data Scientists.
 If you can get past their rigorous interview process, companies like Google and Facebook will pay a premium for top Data Scientists.
-According to Glassdoor, the average Data Scientist salary at Facebook is ~$133,000 based on 47 reported salaries, while at Google, the average is ~$138,000, over 5 reported salaries.
+According to Glassdoor, the average Data Scientist salary at Facebook is ~$133,000, based on 47 reported salaries, while at Google, the average is ~$138,000, over 5 reported salaries.

-We live in an age where software makes the world go ‘round, so it is little wonder that software companies big and small are looking to gain a competitive edge by mining their data for profitable insights.
+We live in an age where software makes the world go ‘round, so it is little wonder that software companies, big and small, are looking to gain a competitive edge by mining their data for profitable insights.
 In a highly competitive industry such as software, a company is only as good as the people it hires, so compensation tends to be competitive as well, particularly for valuable data science candidates.

 Well-funded software startups, in particular, are known to pay their Data Scientists handsomely, and they are also widely seen as good indicators of longer-term trends in data science salaries.
 However, less-funded or bootstrapped software startups can also be a good bet for Data Scientists looking to maximize their compensation.
 While the base salary at these shops might not be quite so high, a well-designed equity package can more than make up for the difference when the company makes an exit.
 It's also a good boost for your portfolio!

 What is more, in many respects, Data Scientists have replaced management consultants thanks to their promise of extracting tangible value and actionable business insights from the large amounts of data available at every turn.
-Recognizing the value in this trend, large consultancies have started building their own in-house data science groups, such as McKinsey Solutions, Bain Advanced Analytics Group, or BCG Gamma.
+Recognizing the value in this trend, large consultancies have started building their own in-house data science groups, such as McKinsey Solutions, Bain Advanced Analytics Group, and BCG Gamma.

 When it comes to size, companies with 10,000+ employees tend to offer their Data Scientists the highest salaries according to O’Reilly’s report.
 However, beware of companies that have been around for more than 10 years!
-O’Reilly’s Data Scientist salary survey seems to show that these older companies tend to pay their analytics group as much as 15% less on average, compared to their younger counterparts.
+O’Reilly’s Data Scientist salary survey seems to show that these older companies tend to pay their analytics group as much as 15% less on average compared to their younger counterparts.

-Just like there is usually no smoke without a fire, the saying that ‘Data Scientists are data analysts who live in California’ has some truth to it.
+Just like there is usually no smoke without a fire, the saying that "Data Scientists are data analysts who live in California" has some truth to it.
 While there are Data Scientists in other parts of the country (and the world), their salaries are typically lower than they would be for the same role in California.

 Alternatively, if you don’t mind the near-constant rain and year-round gloomy weather, Seattle and the surrounding Pacific Northwest could be a great choice of location for your next data science gig.
 According to Glassdoor, the average Data Scientist salary in Seattle is 5% higher than the national average, while the cost of living in Seattle is significantly lower compared to San Francisco and other cities in California.

 As might be expected, a Data Scientist’s salary will go up as she climbs through the ranks into middle management and beyond.
-Data Science Managers make as much as $30,000 more on average than an individual contributor, while Directors’ and VPs’ average compensation could be as much as 120% more than a rank and file Data Scientist’s, according to O’Reilly.
+Data Science Managers make as much as $30,000 more on average than an individual contributor, while Directors’ and VPs’ average compensation could be as much as 120% more than a rank and file Data Scientist, according to O’Reilly.

-Less predictably though, the different titles of individual contributors doing data science work also correlates with a (negative) variation in pay.
+Less predictably though, the different titles of individual contributors doing data science work also correlate with a (negative) variation in pay.
 Data science work includes a wide variety of tasks, and not all professionals who do data science work have a Data Scientist title.
 However, O’Reilly’s most recent salary survey reveals that a Data Scientist, by any other name, is unfortunately paid less than one with the actual title.
-Research shows that, while Data Analysts or Data Engineers will often do very similar or even the same work as Data Scientists, their salaries are sometimes lower.
-According to DataJobs.com, a Data Scientist can make as much as 20% more than a Data Engineer, and a whopping 40% more than a Data Analyst.
+Research shows that while Data Analysts or Data Engineers will often do very similar or even the same work as Data Scientists, their salaries are sometimes lower.
+According to DataJobs.com, a Data Scientist can make as much as 20% more than a Data Engineer and a whopping 40% more than a Data Analyst.

 When it comes to the tools of the trade, quantity seems to be better than quality.
 Data Scientists who are familiar with 15 or more tools and technologies have a decided edge over their more specialized peers in terms of salary.

-As for those specializing in individual technologies, a positive uptick in salary exists for Data Scientists who use Spark and Scala and, to a lesser extent, for those who are familiar with various tools from the Amazon Web Services suite, or similar cloud computing platforms.
+As for those specializing in individual technologies, a positive uptick in salary exists for Data Scientists who use Spark and Scala and, to a lesser extent, for those who are familiar with various tools from the Amazon Web Services suite or similar cloud computing platforms.
 In terms of visualization technologies, proficiency with d3.js corresponds to higher salaries for data science and analytics professionals.
 Here are some books to get you started with these tools:

 If there is one thing that will make a huge amount of difference to your lifetime earning potential, it is your skill as a negotiator.
-Unlike Python programming, modeling and stats, negotiation skills are not required for a career in Data Science, but you might find them worthwhile to have regardless, if you want to optimize your salary as a Data Scientist.
+Unlike Python programming, modeling, and stats, negotiation skills are not required for a career in Data Science, but you might find them worthwhile to have regardless if you want to optimize your salary as a Data Scientist.

-According to O’Reilly’s Data Science salary guide, people who rated their negotiation skills as excellent could stand to make as much as $50,000 more than their peers who self-assessed as poor negotiators.
+According to O’Reilly’s Data Science salary guide, people who rated their negotiation skills as excellent could stand to make as much as $50,000 more than their peers who were self-assessed as poor negotiators.
 What is more, a whopping 18% of people never even attempt to negotiate their salary at all, even though doing so could increase their pay substantially.

 If there is one book that you should read if you want to become a better negotiator, it is Jack Chapman's Negotiating Your Salary.
-Reading this book and doing a few negotiation role plays with a friend or a mentor before your next salary conversation is almost guaranteed to increase your compensation.
+Reading this book and doing a few negotiation roleplays with a friend or a mentor before your next salary conversation is almost guaranteed to increase your compensation.
 Try it and let me know how it goes!

-Here you have it folks!
+Here you have it, folks!
 Fine-tune these six factors during your data science job search and maximize your Data Scientist salary.
-Want more insider tips on data science, as well as fresh data jobs from top companies delivered weekly?
+Want more insider tips on data science as well as fresh data jobs from top companies delivered weekly?
 Sign up for our weekly newsletter below!